-Singer has also curated over 75 exhibitions national and international artists, including three major retrospectives.
-Throughout, he has championed artists who push boundaries, materially and conceptually, while opening pathways to meaningful and resonant experiences for viewers.
-Until 2017, he was Senior Curator of the Tom Thomson Art Gallery and for over five years, he served as the Curator/Artistic Director of the Canadian Clay and Glass Gallery.
-Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art until he co-founded Rouge Contemporary Art Projects where he remained as Director and Curator until 2009, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.
+Fluently bilingual, Singer has also curated over 90 exhibitions of both English and French-speaking artists, including three major retrospectives, serving as Senior Curator of the Tom Thomson Art Gallery, Curator of the Canadian Clay and Glass Gallery, and Curator of the Claire [Weissman] Wilks Estate.
+Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art, and Director and Curator of Rouge Contemporary Art Projects, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.

-He continues to develop curatorial projects independently and his writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
-He presently serves on the board of the Ontario Association of Art Galleries (OAAG).
+Singer's writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
+He continues to develop independent curatorial projects and consults to collectors and arts organizations (including grant writing). -writer and – currently championing the work of Claire (Weissman) Wilks (1933-2017).
+He is currently Past-chair of Galeries-Ontario-Galleries (formerly the Ontario Association of Art Galleries -OAAG).

 Singer cherishes his long-term relationships with the visionary curators who have championed his work, including Linda Dennis, Virginia Eichhorn, Cesar Forero, Timothy Long, Julie Oakes, and Mary Sue Rankin.
 The artist also gratefully acknowledges numerous grants from the Ontario Arts Council and the Canada Council for the Arts grants which have helped to support his work over the years.